grumpyclimber/construction/article.md

 <span aria-label="This topic has 0 replies" class="number">0</span>
 ```
 We could use BeautifulSoup to target those specific elements and extract their content, but this dataset is not that big and extracting the information
 we need directly from the cell in the same row seems like a bit safer option.
+We'll follow the below plan:
-* We'll remove the first row (which is not a post element)
+* Remove the first row (which is not a post element)
-* then we'll proceed with regex magic to extract the title, link and number of replies
+* Proceed with regex techniques to extract the title, link and number of replies (forgot regex tricks? [here's a cheatsheet](https://www.dataquest.io/blog/regex-cheatsheet/)
-* we'll remove the rows with 0 replies
+* Remove the rows with 0 replies

 ```python
 # remove 1st row: